cnpryer/huak/README.md

 ## Documentation

+If you've cloned the repository, run `cargo doc --open`.

 Some documentation for 0.0.x releases will land on docs.rs.
 Around the 0.1.0 release I'd like to have more robust documentation about Huak for users, contributors, and the curious.

 ## Goals